 We are happy to introduce a new member of our expanding reseller network, Italsoft, now representing Percepio in Italy.
 So if you are interested in the Percepio Tracealyzer tools and live in Italy, please contact our new partner!
 For distributors in other countries, please check Partners page.

 This Tracealyzer user developed a networked system, containing a TCP/IP stack, a flash file system, and an RTOS running on an ARM Cortex-M4 microcontroller.
-The system contained several RTOS tasks, including a server-style task that responds to network requests, and a log file spooler task.
-The response time on network requests had often been an [...]
+The system contained several RTOS tasks, including a server-style task that responds to network requests, and a log file spooler task (unrelated to Tracealyzer).
+The response time on network requests had [...]

 We are seeing increased interest for Percepio Tracealyzer all over the world and strive to provide local distributors on all markets.
 We are therefore happy to present the three new distributors in our expanding reseller network: Dioiz covering Korea.
 Indes covering Benelux.
 Macro Dynamics covering Australia and New Zealand.
 If you are interested in [...]